Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts: Annexation proceedings and borders

-On 3 October, Putin's spokesperson Dmitry Peskov stated that the Donetsk and Luhansk people's republics will be annexed in "their 2014 borders", while as for the Zaporizhzhia and Kherson oblast Russia will "continue consultations with the residents as to their borders".
+On 3 October, Putin's spokesperson Dmitry Peskov stated that the Donetsk and Luhansk people's republics will be annexed in "their 2014 borders", while as for the Zaporizhzhia and Kherson oblasts Russia will "continue consultations with the residents as to their borders".
 These comments caused confusion and polemics among supporters of the annexation in Russia, with former Ukrainian parliamentarian and Russian collaborator Oleg Tsaryov arguing "there is no 2014 borders" of DNR and LNR.

-Russia's State Duma, a rubber stamp for the Kremlin, voted unanimously to formalize the illegal annexations on 3 October.
+Russia's State Duma unanimously rubber stamped the annexations on 3 October.
 The annexation of each oblast received more "yes" votes than there were lawmakers present.
 Chairman Vyacheslav Volodin blamed the discrepancies on a "technical failure".
-The other house of Russia's parliament approved the annexations not long afterwards, and on 5 October it was reported that President Putin had signed them into law.
+The Federation Council approved the annexations not long afterwards and President Putin signed them into law.
+The annexation was carried out also in violation of Russian law.

 Consequences

 On 1 October, Russia began requiring Ukrainians wishing to cross into Ukrainian-held areas to fill out exit visas and get permission in advance.
 The number of people arriving from areas of Russian control slowed to a trickle, with talk of a "new Iron Curtain".
 Getting permission to leave can take up to two weeks and requires clearances from various Russian security agencies.

 On 19 October, President Vladimir Putin declared martial law in the annexed areas.

-Some estimates suggest that the reconstruction of the annexed territories would cost Russia between $100 and $200 billion.
+Newsweek reported in September 2022 that some estimates suggest that the reconstruction of the annexed territories would cost Russia between $100 and $200 billion.
 A state budget published on 29 September by the Kremlin revealed that 3.3 billion roubles (about US$59 million) had been set aside to rebuild the regions.

-In December 2022, Vladimir Putin's spokesperson Dmitry Peskov said that any peace plans to end the Russo-Ukrainian War can only proceed from Ukraine's recognition of Russia's annexation of occupied regions in September 2022.
+In December 2022, Peskov said that any peace plans to end the Russo-Ukrainian War can only proceed from Ukraine's recognition of Russia's annexation of occupied regions in September 2022.
 In January 2023, Putin cited recognition of Russia's sovereignty over the annexed territories as a condition for peace talks with Ukraine.

-Vladimir Putin speech
+In July 2024, Chief of the General Staff of the British Army Roland Walker said that with the current way of fighting, it would take Russia five years to fully control the four annexed regions, and it would cost Russia more than 1.5 million casualties.
+He said there were "no winners" in Russia's invasion of Ukraine, adding that "it is an utter devastation for both sides and lost generations."